-However, this isn’t the first time match got caught.
+However, this isn’t the first time Match.com got caught.

-There are some that say that Match used to hire ringers to contact individuals, usually men, by a beautiful woman right around the time their membership was expiring.
-But the timing was such that they could only talk to the guy a few days after his membership was dues to expire..guess what, most guys renewed their subscription.
+Some say that Match used to hire ringers to contact individuals, usually men, by a beautiful woman right around the time their membership was expiring.
+But the timing was such that they could only talk to the guy a few days after his membership was due to expire…guess what, most guys renewed their subscription.

-But there are other ways that some unscrupulous sites have tricked paying customer.
-The most basic and simplest is simply not deleting profiles of members that have cancelled their membership or let their membership lapse.
+But there are other ways that some unscrupulous sites have tricked paying customers.
+The most basic and simplest is simply not deleting profiles of members that have canceled their membership or let their membership lapse.
 That way they still show up in the search results years and years later.

 The whole point here is to keep your hopes alive and the cash flowing.

-But really if someone way out of your “league” starts chatting you up on a n online dating service you gotta knows it gonna be a scam of some sort.
+But really if someone way out of your “league” starts chatting you up on an online dating service you gotta know it’s gonna be a scam of some sort.

 Forewarned is Forearmed!

 If anything, by now you should have more tools and know-how at your disposal to spot fake profiles no matter what platform they are on and protect yourself.

 Use your common sense.
 Follow the basic guidelines below and you will be fine.
 Online dating works.
 It’s brutally efficient and is responsible for many, many happy relationships.